-It comes down managing communication instead of letting it dictate when and how we are responsive to it.
-This starts by prioritizing the messaging and channeling it into more filterable streams, and then digging into it in manageable ways.
+It comes down to managing communication instead of letting it dictate when and how we respond.
+This starts by prioritizing the messaging, channeling it into more filterable streams, and then digging into it in manageable ways.

-In the coming months, I'll look at some productivity tips for handling the other communication technologies upon which we rely, including IM and text, social media management, automation of search functions, RSS news readers and customization of search engines to create more manageable user dashboards.
+In the coming months, I'll look at some productivity tips for handling the other communication technologies upon which we rely, including IM and text, social media management, automation of search functions, RSS news readers and customization of search engines to create more manageable user dashboards. n